A relativistic mechanism for the enhanced isovector spin-orbit interaction suggested by parity-violating electron scattering experiments: Acknowledgements

-\textit{Acknowledgments}.--- ZZ would like to thank Qiang Zhao and Peng-Wei Zhao for helpful discussions on the covariant DDPC density functional.
-This work was supported in part by the National Natural Science Foundation of China under Grant Nos.
-12235010, 12575137 and 12147101, the National SKA Program of China No. 2020SKA0120300, the Science and Technology Commission of Shanghai Municipality under Grant No. 23JC1402700.
+ZZ would like to thank Qiang Zhao and Peng-Wei Zhao for valuable discussions on the covariant DDPC density functional, and Bao-Jun Cai and Rui Wang for discussions on the manuscript.
+This work was supported in part by the National Natural Science Foundation of China under Grant Nos.~12235010, 12575137 and 12147101, the National SKA Program of China under Grant No.~2020SKA0120300, and the Science and Technology Commission of Shanghai Municipality under Grant No.~23JC1402700.